Dwight D. Eisenhower Memorial

 Clark is transforming a four-acre site into the first national presidential memorial of the 21st century, which will recognize Eisenhower’s contributions to our nation as the 34th President and the Supreme Commander of the Allied Forces in Europe during World War II.

-In addition to the memorial, the team will construct a building which will house a bookstore, a National Park Service Ranger contact station, public restrooms, and support facilities for the memorial’s operation and maintenance.
+In addition to the memorial, the project included a bookstore, a National Park Service Ranger contact station, public restrooms, and support facilities for the memorial’s operation and maintenance.

 C3M Power Systems, a subsidiary of Clark, is responsible for the installation of power distribution systems, high-end lighting fixtures and controls, and communications systems for the memorial and visitor’s center as well as electrical and communications work

 as needed to perform structural rehabilitation of the existing Lyndon Baines Johnson Department of Education Building.

 Clark Concrete performed cast-in-place concrete work for the project.